Product Guide

 Product Images

-Upload one or more images to visually represent your product.
-The first image serves as the main product image that appears on the product card on your page.
+Upload one or more images to represent your product.
+The first image serves as the main product card image.
 Additional images appear in the product detail view.

 Tips for product images:

-• Use high-quality images that clearly represent what the buyer will receive.
+• Use high-quality images that clearly show what the buyer will receive.

-• For digital downloads, consider showing a mockup of the file (e.g., an eBook cover, a spreadsheet preview, a template screenshot).
+• For digital downloads, show a mockup (e.g., an eBook cover, spreadsheet preview, or template screenshot).

 • For services, use images that represent the outcome or experience.

-• Square or landscape-oriented images work best for product cards.
+• Square or landscape images work best for product cards.

 Image